AdirB100/K-means-Spectral-Clustering/README.md

 ## Thanks

 Special thanks to my collaborator **Offir Dassa**, who contributed equally to this project.
 It was a great experience working together on this challenging and rewarding project.

+## Additional Resources

+For reference, this repository also includes a directory titled Preliminary_Exercises, which contains the exercises completed throughout the "Software Project" course at Tel Aviv University.
+These exercises contributed to building the foundational skills and concepts that influenced the development of the final project.